Hammonds526/CharacterCreator/README.md

 ##  Table of contents

   # <a name="description"></a> Description / Features
-   Generates DnD characters for you to use in your games!
+   Generate DnD 5e characters with relative ease, with our easy to use character creator similar to that of a video game.

   # <a name="installation"></a> Installation
    No installation necessary.